BrianDang03/ProjectRocket/README.md

 *******************************************************
 * C# Scripts
 *******************************************************
-Name: CollisionHandler, handle all the collisions of the game.
+Name: CollisionHandler, handles all the collisions of the game.

-Name: Movement, handle the movement of the rocket.
+Name: Movement, handles the movement of the rocket.
 Controls: (W or Space: Fly | A: Rotate Left | D: Rotate Right)

-Name: Oscillator, handle the movement of the obstacles.
+Name: Oscillator, handles the movement of the obstacles.

 Name QuitApplication, pressing ESC quits the application.
 *******************************************************